fadado/jqt/docs/content/content.md

 ### Front matter

 <%cite jqt> extracts the YAML front matter, located at the very beginning of the file,
-and injects it into the render stage under a global JSON object named `.page`.
+and injects it into the render stage under a global JSON object named `._front_matter`.

 ### Body

-Pandoc translates the document body to HTML, and <%cite jqt> injects it into the render stage under the global JSON scalar `.page._content`.
-If the document contains fenced code blocks specifying the language of the code block, the related highlight CSS code will be in the scalar `.page._highlight`.
-Also, the HTML table of contents is available in the scalar `.page._toc`, and the path to the document file in the scalar `.page._source`.
+Pandoc translates the document body to HTML, and <%cite jqt> injects it into the render stage under the global JSON scalar `._content`.
+If the document contains fenced code blocks specifying the language of the code block, the related highlight CSS code will be in the scalar `._highlight`.
+Also, the HTML table of contents is available in the scalar `._toc`, and the path to the document file in the scalar `._source`.

 ### MarkDown snippets